NeoTech-Software/Android-Retainable-Tasks/README.md

 4. [FAQ](#4-faq)
 5. [ToDo](#5-to-do)

 >**Why use this library?**

->*Always! its awesome!!!*
+>*Always! its awesome!*

->This library is useful if you need to do stuff in the background which is heavily bound to the user-interface, like: Refreshing large lists from a database, loading an article from a network source or decoding an image.
+>No, obviously you should not always use this library.
+This library is useful when you need to do stuff in the background which is heavily bound to the user-interface, like: Refreshing large lists from a database, loading an article from a network source or decoding an image, all those things are quit tightly bound to the user-interface.
 You need to use an additional library if you need: task scheduling, automatic retries, task persistence across reboots, task constrains (network availability) etc.

 ## 1. Basic usage